-Apple's new MacBook Pro is is sleeker than ever before, with a wide-gamut Retina display, multiple USB-C / Thunderbolt 3 ports, and smoking-fast SSD storage.
-They're also rated for 10 hours of battery life each, from the traditional 13-inch to the 13-inch and 15-inch with Touch Bar and Touch ID.
-But if you're not getting that much life out of your MacBook Pro video, here's what you can do to troubleshoot it!
+Apple's current MacBook Pro design is is sleeker than ever before, with a wide-gamut Retina display, multiple USB-C / Thunderbolt 3 ports, and smoking-fast SSD storage.
+They're also rated for 10 hours of battery life on the 13-inch model, and 11 hours on the new 16-inch MacBook Pro.
+But if you're not getting that much life out of your MacBook Pro, here's a few troubleshooting tips!

-Note: Apple's battery life estimates are based on reduced brightness, light internet load like browsing the web or checking mail, and using the embedded Intel graphics cards.
-If you've got the screen at 100%, are downloading gigs in an area with poor Wi-Fi, and are transcoding video while you do it, your battery life will be substantially less.
+Note: Apple's battery life estimates are based on reduced brightness and light internet load like browsing the web or checking email.
+If you've got the screen at 100 percent, are downloading gigs in an area with poor Wi-Fi, and are transcoding video while you do it, your battery life will be substantially less.
 This article focuses on what to do when otherwise good battery life goes bad.

 In addition to a lot of processes running when you set up a new Mac, you're likely to be using it a lot as well.
 It's your new toy, after all!
 You want to see how the world looks on that wide color display, how easy it is to authorize with Touch ID, and how many apps you can try out on the Touch Bar.